 23% of the interviewed residents cited congestion as the main resultant effect of development control regulations' non-compliance.
 The congestion is as a result of non-compliance to plot coverage, building line and setbacks.
 With limited space for movement and circulation within and around the development due to either inadequate provision of setbacks and building line or 'beacon to beacon' form of development, congestion of people within the development arises (Dissanayake, 1987).
 People are unable to move or carry objects freely within or around the development due to the narrow nature of the passages between housing units.
+In addition, the use of the passages as areas for drying clothes and storage of household goods makes movement within the developments very difficult.

-Plate 5-5: Narrow Passages Source: Fieldwork, 2016
+Plate 5-5: Narrow Passages

+Source: Fieldwork.
+2016